 Black layer mask – paint with a white brush to reveal the effect.

-Notice the white layer mask attached to the Imperial action group.
-The areas of black or grey are where I’ve painted/masked the effect off.
+the Imperial action group.
+The areas of black or grey are where I’ve

 Here’s how it looks after masking Imperial off those areas.
 The skin looks normal and the background areas have detail again.

-Again, the quick mask view of where I’ve painted with a black concealing brush on the white mask.
-These areas will no return to a lighter state and detail will return.
+painted with a black concealing brush on the white mask.
+These areas

 Here’s what Plush Color looks like after masking off those areas.
 Much better.